lipcsak-zoltan/Duckies_duckietown/README.md

 * Make sure Howfast.py is in the same directory as manual_test.py\

 ## Preprocess data

-*The raw images saved before needs to be pre-processed: run `preprocess.py` with the appropriate file names
+* The raw images saved before needs to be pre-processed: run `preprocess.py` with the appropriate file names

+## Train on data
+* Run
+`train.py`
+in /Train/ directory.